EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

 - **Notes**:
   - Splits the `query_range` into start and end indices
   - Queries the `UNIREF_CLUSTER_INDEX` table to find the matching cluster number
+  - Not being used in the most recent version

 ```python
 def get_stats(self) -> None: